rbbri/makersbnb/readme.md

 - Fork this repo
 - Run `bundle install`
-- If you do not already have the databases 'makersbnb_development' and 'makersbnb_test', run `rake db:create`
+- To create the databases 'makersbnb_development' and 'makersbnb_test', run `rake db:create`
-- Run `rake db:schema:load db:test:prepare` every time a new migration has been added.
+- Run `rake db:schema:load db:test:prepare`
 - To launch the app from the command line use `rackup` and visit localhost:9292
+- To run our tests, run rspec from the command line

 ## User Stories ##